Crymepunk/rajikaru-bot/README.md

 ```

 3. Change the required lines in the config.json
-The required ones are token and User ID.
+The required ones are token, clientId and User ID.
 You can get your user id by enabling developer mode on discord, right clicking yourself and clicking

 ![image](https://user-images.githubusercontent.com/66682497/151679095-fc0025b5-ebc8-4ed3-ba46-f535cf2ac85b.png)